The New SAT vs. The Old SAT: What’s Changed

 Test prep experts advise juniors not to be guinea pigs.
 “There are too many unknowns at this point,” says Matt Hawthorne, co-founder of Hawthorne Learning Solutions.
 Also, College Board continues to refine the test, so even with available material for practicing, students don’t know for sure what they’ll see in March.
 College Board has released four complete practice tests, available on their website, and for the first time, it’s partnering with Khan Academy to offer a free SAT practice program.
 Still, Dorsey believes it’s not adequate prep material for the March test.

 For freshmen and sophomores wondering which test plays to their strengths, Dorsey recommends obtaining official copies of SAT and ACT practice tests online or at their high school’s guidance counseling office and taking a full timed test of each at the kitchen table.
-Other than the math, the new SAT isn’t necessarily harder, but it’s structured in lengthier sections than the old version — about 90 minutes of reading and writing, followed by 90 minutes of math.
+Other than the math, the SAT changes aren’t necessarily harder, but it’s structured in lengthier sections than the old version — about 90 minutes of reading and writing, followed by 90 minutes of math.

 “Reading fatigue is something I see as a major factor, regardless of reading skill,” Dorsey says.
 “Some students will do well, but I think we’re going to find those who don’t perform at their best under those conditions.”
 Both tests are hard and long (the new SAT is 3 hours 50 minutes with the optional essay, while the ACT is about the same), but if a student struggles with dense reading, he or she may want to consider the ACT.